Even in Japan, it would be difficult to find a garden of this quality, says Sadafumi Uchiyama, a national garden consultant.

 Docent-guided Tour times are subject to volunteer availability.

-Please note: for the cost of admission and parking fees, your guide will go inside with you, if possible, and conduct the self-guided tour for you, if a Garden docent-guided tour is not available.
+Please note: for the cost of admission and parking fees, your tour driver/guide will go inside with you, if possible, and conduct the self-guided tour for you, if a Garden docent-guided tour is not available, or if you just want a private guide.
+Your driver/guide will follow the self-guided tour described above, with interesting additions here and there.

 Just Ask!